Storm Water Maintenance

 - The cost of providing storm water services in Charlotte-Mecklenburg

-Storm water Maintenance works to provide a storm drainage system that is safe, clean, and cost-effective.
-The fees collected by the Charlotte Mecklenburg Utilities for storm water maintenance are what funds the Town's maintenance program.
-To see how storm water fees are calculated go to the Charlotte-Mecklenburg Storm Water Services website to lean how storm water fees are calculated.
+Storm water maintenance is required to provide a storm drainage system that is safe, clean, and cost-effective.
+The fees collected by Charlotte Water for storm water maintenance are also used to fund the Town's storm water maintenance program.
+Visit the Charlotte-Mecklenburg Storm Water Services website to lean how storm water fees are calculated.

 The Town routinely provides the following maintenance tasks within the right-of-way of Town maintained public streets and recorded public storm drainage easements:

-- Inspect drainage or flooding problems on public and private property to determine if they are caused by storm water runoff from a public street and are qualifying problems as described by Stormwater Services.
+- Inspect drainage or flooding problems on public and private property to determine if they are caused by storm water runoff from a public street and are a qualifying problem, as described by Charlotte-Mecklenburg Storm Water Services

 - Remove fallen trees and large debris from creeks when those obstructions create a qualifying drainage problem